Description

 - Helps staff prepare orders faster

-- Keeps food presentable for dine-in takeaway
+- Keeps layout organized for takeaway handoff

-- Reduces moisture buildup inside the box
+- Helps manage moisture buildup inside the box

-- Supports consistent restaurant presentation
+- Supports consistent packing routines

 | Feature | Detail | Material | Finish | Purpose |